Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 If you're a fan of this Netflix show and are on the lookout for something similar, you're in luck, as I've compiled for you the best teen comedy/drama shows like Sex Education that'll hook you instantly.

-Series Like Sex Education
+Shows Like Sex Education

-- The End of The F***ing World
+- The End of the F***ing World

 - Derry Girls

 - A.P.
 Bio

 - Fresh Meat

 - She's Gotta Have It

 - Freaks and Geeks